belikeParamjot/WriteUps/CTFlearn/What could this be?/README.md

 ## References

 [Here](https://esolangs.org/wiki/Language_list) is a long list of ALL the Esoteric Languages.
-Have Fun.
+Have FunXD